dimasbagussusilo/gin-golang-boilerplate/README.md

 ------------

 This project is a Boilerplate for Restful-API using Gin-Gonic and GORM for faster development by providing several common functions, such as:
-- Service for every GORM model
+- Service repository for every database model
 - JWT Auth
 - Logging
 - Swagger Documentation
 - Env loader
 - Response Templating
+- Migration & Seeder
 - Etc.

 Prerequisites